manbearshark/ConversationRelay-LiveChat-Bedrock-Fargate/README.md

 We recommend ngrok.

-Start your ngrok enpoint and point it at your local machine on port 3000 (this is the default set for your local Docker image).
+Start your ngrok endpoint and point it at your local machine on port 3000 (this is the default set for your local Docker image).

 Copy the https and wss endpoints ngrok gives you.